 Muangkhan United 3 Navy 2 (Saturday 23rd April 2022) Thai League 2 (att: 781)

-One of the joys of moving full time to live in Thailand in retirement was the ability to be able to head away whenever I fancied it.
+One of the joys of moving full-time to live in Thailand in retirement was the ability to be able to head away whenever I fancied it.
 I wanted to tick off watching games at some new venues before the 2021-22 season was completed, so I studied the fixtures.

-A revisit to Kanchanaburi was most appealing to have a good look around and do a video for my channel.
+A revisit to Kanchanaburi was most appealing to have a good look around and do a video for my YouTube channel.
 The match also looked like a decent option with Muangkhan in contention for a playoff spot, so it was time to book a hotel.

-Arriving at the Southern Bus Terminal following a bus and boat and then another bus ride I was in decent form.
-Especially after navigating a bit of a scare when I left my manbag on the ferry which contained my passport.
+Arriving at the Southern Bus Terminal following a bus and boat, and then another bus ride, I was in decent form.
+Especially after navigating a bit of a scare when I left my manbag on the ferry, which contained my passport.

-I eventually found this place after wandering around trying to see it via Google maps on my phone, only to discover it was through a coffee shop.
+I eventually found this place after wandering around trying to see it via Google Maps on my phone, only to discover it was through a coffee shop.
 The staff were friendly, but salubrious it wasn’t.
-My room was so small that despite turning off the light it was still on when I got into bed.
+My room was so small that despite turning off the light, it was still on when I got into bed.

-Friends charting my progress on Facebook suggested I used the Aussie Rules Bar.
+Friends charting my progress on Facebook suggested I use the Aussie Rules Bar.
 Well, I went in what I thought was that establishment and had an average pad krapow and a drink, only to leave and walk past my intended bar.
 I had been twenty yards away.

 It was good to see things gradually picking up following the gradual phasing out of the pandemic.
-Time was getting on and I wanted to grab a drink and a snack at Kleeb Bua Stadium ahead of the 7pm kick off.
+Time was getting on, and I wanted to grab a drink and a snack at Kleeb Bua Stadium ahead of the 7pm kick off.

 My ticket cost 120 Baht, sold by friendly young staff at the main gate.
-Inside the grounds behind the stands there was a good atmosphere with a band playing and lots of pop-up stalls selling food and drink.
+Inside the grounds behind the stands, there was a good atmosphere with a band playing and lots of pop-up stalls selling food and drink.

-We were treated to a cracker of a match too, in which already relegated Navy had obviously nor read the script in the dressing rooms as Sirichai Phumpat put them ahead after just four minutes with a goal of simplistic nature.
+We were treated to a cracker of a match too, in which already relegated Navy had obviously not read the script in the dressing rooms as Sirichai Phumpat put them ahead after just four minutes with a goal of simplistic nature.

-The forward chased a kick out of the hands of keeper Surat Narkchumsang which was hopelessly misjudged by defender Wattana Klomjit to go clean through and slot home past keeper Prin Goonchon.
+The forward chased a kick out of the hands of keeper Surat Narkchumsang, which was hopelessly misjudged by defender Wattana Klomjit to go clean through and slot home past keeper Prin Goonchon.

-Parity was restored through a dipping half volley that bounced just in front of goalie Surat Narkchumsang who got his hands on the shot before it went in off the post seven minutes before the break.
+Parity was restored through a dipping half volley that bounced just in front of goalie Surat Narkchumsang, who got his hands on the shot before it went in off the post seven minutes before the break.

 Guntapon Keereeleang, on loan to Muankhan from Bangkok United, fired over in a good position in the opening moments after the restart.
 But it would be Navy who retook the lead just past the hour mark.

-Suan Lam Mang passed inside to Durosinmi whose shot appeared to be handled by an opponent.
-Referee Suriyo Kanhachalee wasn’t interested, and the ball ran on to Vivatvanit who had obviously remembered to play to the whistle, as he put the ball away.
+Suan Lam Mang passed inside to Durosinmi, whose shot appeared to be handled by an opponent.
+Referee Suriyo Kanhachalee wasn’t interested, and the ball ran on to Vivatvanit, who had obviously remembered to play to the whistle, as he put the ball away.

 The hosts fought back and put on pressure, desperately requiring the three points.
-Navy defended desperately and blocked a couple of times in one move with the ball running to Nachnum on the edge of the box who smashed home from the edge of the box with an absolute thunderbolt.
+Navy defended desperately and blocked a couple of times in one move, with the ball running to Nachnum on the edge of the box, who smashed home from the edge of the box with an absolute thunderbolt.

-The play swung to the other end and saw a cross from Sakkranvit Nimma find the head of Vivatvanit who forced Goonchon to tip over.
-Nachnum then let another rasper go from even further out which stung the palms of Narkchumsang.
+The play swung to the other end and saw a cross from Sakkranvit Nimma find the head of Vivatvanit, who forced Goonchon to tip over.
+Nachnum then let another rasper go from even further out, which stung the palms of Narkchumsang.

-It was now time for me to try and get a ride back towards the bar area.
+It was now time for me to try to get a ride back towards the bar area.
 Neither taxi app worked in the area, and I set off walking to no avail.
 No tuk-tuks were around either, which meant a walk all the way back to the Aussie Rules Bar.

 No comments: